Canonical Models of Adjoint Foliated Structures on Surfaces: Effective behavior of the linear system |m(KF+D)|

-where $Y$ is isomorphic to its image outside the elliptic Gorenstein singularities. \end{theorem} \begin{proof} Similar to the claim in the proof of Theorem \ref{thm:eKXcanonical}, we can conclude that $3A+K_X$ is nef.
+which is an isomorphism onto its image outside the elliptic Gorenstein singularities. \end{theorem} \begin{proof} Similar to the claim in the proof of Theorem \ref{thm:eKXcanonical}, we can conclude that $3A+K_X$ is nef.
 Thus, we have

 which implies

 So